 The 360 degree digital dolphinarium is the first of its kind in the southern hemisphere and portrays three short stories about dolphins, the experience is not to be missed.
 A short 3D movie on the dolphins of Koombana Bay is another popular attraction.
 This has been produced courtesy of a valued volunteer Axel Grossman, whom is an avid underwater photographer and cinematographer.
-Axel lives in the UK and periodically visits the Dolphin Discovery Centre several times each year to check up on his underwater friends.

 For the big kids and the little ones there is a display of shells and marine life which can be viewed under the microscope, check out the markings and see if you can guess what creature it is?

 Have you ever touched a star fish or a sea cucumber?
 Our discovery pool (under the guidance of one of our volunteers) allows everyone to experience what these marine creatures feel like.

 One of the Dolphin Discovery Centre’s favourite displays is of the Port Jackson Shark.
 With its distinct markings they are a popular shark to see in our south coast waters.

 Another attraction is seeing how our rehabilitated turtles are faring.
 The Dolphin Discovery Centre turtle rehabilitation program is overseen by the Department of Parks and Wildlife.
 Often one will get washed up on the beach after a storm and is in need of a little assistance in recovering from their adventures.
 The turtles are weighed and measured weekly and the data is recorded to measure their well being.
 Most marine turtle species are endangered so the work being done to rescue these little guys is really important.